nczhu/rust-recipes-cheatsheet/README.md

 ### Declarative Macros

-Macros that work like match statements on your code snippets to expand them into finished code.
+Macros that work like match statements on your code snippets.
+It matches on illegal code, to replace them with legal Rust code.

     // This macro should be made avail whenever the crate
     // where the macro is defined, is brought into scope